vantagecompute/vantage-docs/docs/getting-started/sign-up.md

 ### 1. Sign Up

-Click the "Sign Up" button on the [Vantage Homepage](https://vantagecompute.ai) to get started!
+Click the **"Sign Up"** button on the [Vantage Homepage](https://vantagecompute.ai) to get started.

 ![sign-up-00](./img/sign-up-00.png)

 ### 2. Authenticate

-The "Sign Up" button will direct you to authenticate with your choice of SSO providers.
+The "Sign Up" button will direct you to authenticate using one of the supported SSO providers.

 ![sign-up-01](./img/sign-up-01.png)

 ### 3. Initialize your Organization

-Following successful authentication you will be presented with the organization creation form where you will be prompted to provide an organization name and optionally a logo.
+Following successful authentication you will be presented with the organization creation form.

+You will be prompted to provide an organization name and, optionally, a logo.

 ![sign-up-02](./img/sign-up-02.png)